makersacademy/airport_challenge/README.md

 Methods
 ---------
-airport.capacity - returns capacity of the airport, which is set to default 50.
+* airport.capacity - returns capacity of the airport, which is set to default 50.
-To overwrite it pass capacity of your choice as parameter when create new airport eg.
+To overwrite it pass capacity of your choice as parameter when create new airport

+Example
 ```
 $ irb
 2.5.0 :007 > airport = Airport.new(30)
  => #<Airport:0x00007f8aa2194018 @capacity=30, @planes=[]>
  ```
-airport.land(plane, weather) - lands a plane at the airport if weather allows airport.takeoff(plane, weather) - takes off a plane from the airport if weather allows weather.stormy? - checks the weather and returns true if weather conditions are bad plane.landing and plane.flying - changes status of the plane, it starts with flying status and can be overwritten by plane.landing or by airport.land(plane, weather)
+* airport.land(plane, weather) - lands a plane at the airport if weather allows
+* airport.takeoff(plane, weather) - takes off a plane from the airport if weather allows
+* weather.stormy? - checks the weather and returns true if weather conditions are bad
+* plane.landing and plane.flying - changes status of the plane, it starts with 'flying' status and can be overwritten by plane.landing or by airport.land(plane, weather)

 Testing
 --------